 - Rapidly (adj): một cách nhanh chóng

-3. Are there any differences between people who were famous a few years ago and the people who are famous today?
+3. Are there any differences between famous people now and in the past?

 To be honest, I’m not entirely sure.
 If we take “social media” as the main difference between the recent past and now, we could see some trends.
 Because we didn’t use social media so much in the past, it wasn’t really possible to be famous from making videos online.
 Well, of course there were a few exceptions.
 I remembered the turning point in my country when young people began videotaping themselves sharing opinions, making skits.
 This trend took other young people by the storm and paved the way for so many more internet-based celebrities.
 I’d say, at the present time, way more people have become famous on social media than on any other medium.